We welcome you to this holy place which is both ancient and modern

 Recommended Visiting Times

-If you do not wish to attend a service then you are very welcome to explore the Cathedral, we recommend visiting during the following times:
+If you do not wish to attend a service then you are very welcome to explore the Cathedral, we highly recommend visiting during the following times as access to parts of the Cathedral are restricted during services:

 Monday – Friday